 Reduce: this can mean donating items you no longer need or use, or reducing the number of things you buy and bring into the home.
 Stop buying so many clothes, look for alternatives to replace plastic like glass or metal.

-Recycle: this is forth on the list for a reason, do all three above before you get to this point.
+Recycle: this is fourth on the list for a reason, do all three above before you get to this point.
 Get to know your recycling facility.

 Rot: Compost your household waste.